exakat/exakat/docs/Rules.rst

 ^^^^^^^^^^^

 * Fix any typo in the spelling of the constants
-* Fix any typo in the spelling of the constants
-* Tell us about common mispelling so we can upgrade this analysis
+* Tell us about common misspelling so we can upgrade this analysis

 +-------------+--------------------------------+
 | Short name  | Constants/StrangeName          |